← Back to Research

 if params < self.thresholds['small_model_max_params']:

-'Model too small - communication overhead exceeds benefits',
+return 'single_gpu', 'Model too small - overhead exceeds benefits'

 elif params < self.thresholds['medium_model_max_params']: